Pesticide Registration Fees and Fee Waivers

 FIFRA amendments passed by Congress in 2004 created a registration service fee system for applications for specific pesticide registration, amended registration, and associated tolerance actions.
 The goal of this fee system is to create a more predictable evaluation process for affected pesticide decisions and couple the collection of individual fees with specific decision review periods.
 The 2004 amendments are also known as the Pesticide Registration Improvement Act of 2003 (PRIA).

-PRIA fees have been reauthorized twice, most recently by the Pesticide Registration Improvement Extension Act (PRIA 3).
-This reauthorization expires September 30, 2017.
+PRIA fees have been reauthorized three times, most recently by the Pesticide Registration Improvement Extension Act of 2018 (PRIA 4).
+This reauthorization expires September 30, 2023.

 Regulatory actions are categorized:

 - next by the type of action, for example

 - new food use,